 - assists the participant to pursue goals, objectives aspirations;

-- support social and economic participation;
+- supports social and economic participation;

-- value for money;
+- is value for money;

 - is (or likely to be) effective and beneficial;

 - is beyond what is reasonable to expect families, carers, informal networks and the community to provide;

 - is most appropriately funded by the NDIS, not through other system (ie. if another system is responsible for a support, the NDIS cannot fund that support, even if the system responsible does not provide it).

 The NDIS will not be responsible for learning and support needs that primarily relate to the person’s further education and training success.